Using Live Update

 The Deploy feature works with the Ionic Appflow and requires your app is connected to a git repo in order for Appflow to access your source code and deploy new code updates..

 The Live Update feature only works on binary compatible changes (HTML, CSS, JS), meaning if you rely on native code updates you must resubmit to the app store first before using Live Update.

-In order to use Ionic Appflow's Live Update feature you'll need to install and configure the Appflow SDK.
+In order to use Ionic Appflow's Live Update feature you'll need to install and configure the Live Update SDK.

 Your code will get overwritten if the local app codebase points to the same channel as a deployed Live Update build.
 To avoid this situation, you can turn off live updates for local development.
 Be sure to turn it back on before committing to source control.